ChristophStrangfeld/Air-coupled-impact-echo/README.md

-The Matlab-file processing_impact_echo_for_GitHub.m reads in the measurement data, performs calculations such as Fast-Foruier-Transformation, freqeuncy picking, calculation of enery content, etc. Finally, the processed data a visualised in several plots.
+The Matlab-file processing_impact_echo_for_GitHub.m reads in the measurement data, performs calculations such as Fast-Foruier-Transformation, freqeuncy picking, calculation of enery content, etc. Finally, the processed data are visualised in several plots.

 Spectral Analysis of Vibration Measurements on B70 Concrete Sleepers